noycohen100/MARCO-GE/README.md

 **--em:** select clustering evaluation measure/s for evaluating the performance of the clustering algorithms.
 The available options are:
-- average - computes the average ranking measure
+- average - computes the average ranking measure.
-- all - computes 10 different clustering evaluation measures
+- all - computes 10 different clustering evaluation measures.

 The evaluation's results are stored in the "Results" folder.

 **--mm:** select a clustering evaluation measure for training the meta-model